bobbimanners/Applecorn/README.md

   - Acornsoft BCPL
 - I have not yet investigated two-ROM languages such as Logo or ISO Pascal.
 It may be possible to support these also.

-### Compatible Apple II Systems

-The minimum requirement for Applecorn is an Apple II system with 128KB of memory and a 65C02 processor.
-This includes the following:

-- Apple //e Enhanced (but not the original \]\[e, which has a 6502.)
-- Apple //c and //c+
-- Apple IIgs
-  - You must enable the Alt Text Mode CDA!
-  - ROM1: Only `MODE 1` (40 cols) works
-  - ROM3: Both `MODE 0` and `MODE 1` work

 ### Video Modes